aleph2c/miros/doc/zero_to_one.rst

 """""""""""""""""""""""""
 The toaster oven spec:

-* :dead_spec:`The toaster oven will have a door, it will always be closed.`
+* :dead_spec:`The toaster oven will have a door, it will always be closed`
-* The toaster oven will have an oven light, which can be turned on and off.
+* The toaster oven will have an oven light, which can be turned on and off
-* The toaster oven will have a heater, which can be turned off and on.
+* The toaster oven will have a heater, which can be turned on and off
-* It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread.
+* It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread
-* The toaster oven should start in the off state.
+* The toaster oven should start in the off state
-* The toaster can only heat when the door is closed.
+* The toaster can only heat when the door is closed
-* The toaster's light should be off when the door is closed.
+* The toaster's light should be off when the door is closed
-* The toaster should turn on its light when the door is opened
+* :new_spec:`The toaster should turn on its light when the door is opened`
 * :new_spec:`A customer should be able to open and close the door of our toaster oven`
 * :new_spec:`When a customer closes the door, the toaster oven should go back to behaving like it did before.`